dansmyers/IntroToCS-Spring-2021/Challenge_Projects/2-Deploy_to_Heroku.md

 git status
 ```

-Commit the changes to the local repository.
+Use the `commit` command to commit the changes to the local repository.
 The `-m` flag specifies a message describing the nature and purpose of the commit and is required.

 ```
 git commit -m "Search engine app"